pyranid/pyranid/README.md

 When multiple custom parameter binders apply, Pyranid tries them in the order supplied.
 Returning `BindingResult.fallback()` lets the next applicable binder run; if none handles the value, Pyranid's normal binding rules apply.

+Because a binder can be asked speculatively before falling back, only mutate the `PreparedStatement` or other externally-visible state after you have decided to handle the value.

 #### Arbitrary Types

 Let's define a simple type.